Firmsconsulting

 Capital structure decisions

 Capital structure decisions refer to the decisions businesses have to make with regards to the mix of financing they use.
 The mix consists of debt and/or equity as sources of capital.
-In other words, it is a structure of the liabilities side of the balance sheet , excluding current liabilities.
+In other words, it is a structure of the liabilities and equity side of the balance sheet, excluding current liabilities.
 Enterprises usually try to maintain a certain optimal mix of financing (debt and equity), referred to as the target capital structure.

 The modern approach to capital structures is largely influenced by the work of Franco Modigliani and Merton H. Miller.
 This is also known as the M and M, or MM work.
 Their work published in 1958 in American Economic Review (June 1958) entitled “The Cost of Capital, Corporation Finance, and the Theory of Investment” suggests that under condition of perfect markets, capital structure decisions do not affect the value of the firm.
 Any increase in Return on Equity goes hand in hand with increase in risk.
 Therefore, weighted average cost of capital (WACC) stays constant.